brthor/lambdazen/HowItWorks.md

 Having to hide the new lambda expression under a function is non-ideal but necessary for the moment.
 Perhaps future research will show more usable patterns.

 Until then, enjoy...

+*EDIT:* The code in the (repository)[https://github.com/brthornbury/lambdazen] has been updated to use AST transformations.
+Benefits include multiline lambda syntax and lists of single line lambdas.